maniche04/manualcanias/docs/humanresource/hcmt54/index.rst

 Adding Biometric Records Manually
 ---------------------------------
-In cases where the biometric records are to be feeded into the system manually, Canias provides a way to create a new biometric record.
-Following is the step by step guide on how to add a new biometric record.
+In cases where the punch in / out records are to be feeded into the system manually, Canias provides a way to create a new punch in / out record.
+The steps required have been presented below:

 * Open HCMT54.
 * Select the third option from the available options i.e. View / Change / Add Biometric Data as shown below.